 For example, campaigns that offer equity or financial returns may be subject to securities laws, which can be complex and time-consuming to navigate.

 With the increasing popularity of crowdfunding, the number of campaigns on platforms has also grown.

-This can make it more difficult for individual campaigns to stand out and attract backers, particularly for projects that are similar to others that have already been funded.
+This can make it more difficult for individual campaigns to stand out and attract backers, particularly for projects similar to others that have already been funded.

 Dependence on crowdfunding

-Relying too heavily on crowdfunding can also be a risk for businesses or individuals who are using it as a primary source of financing.
+Relying too heavily on crowdfunding can also be a risk for businesses or individuals using it as a primary source of financing.

 If a campaign fails to reach its funding goal, it can be difficult to secure alternative financing, which can be a significant setback.

-Given there are some downsides, more so when using third-party crowdfunding, it’s important for individuals and businesses to carefully weigh the potential risks and benefits before launching a real estate crowdfunding campaign.
+Given some downsides, more so when using third-party crowdfunding, it’s important for individuals and businesses to carefully weigh the potential risks and benefits before launching a real estate crowdfunding campaign.

 The benefits of using your own crowdfunding platform

 There are several potential benefits to using your own crowdfunding platform, as opposed to using one of the more established platforms like Kickstarter or Indiegogo.